MONOLITH6/Burp-Mysterizer/readme.md

 ## 🔀 PortSwigger Mystery Lab Randomizer

-This Python script fetches the **latest labs from PortSwigger Web Security Academy** and lets you **randomly select a challenge** to sharpen your offensive security skills.
+This Python script fetches the **latest labs from PortSwigger Web Security Academy** and lets you **randomly select a challenge** to sharpen your offensive web security skills.

 ### ✨ Features